gaps-closure/mules/specification.md

 **Insert diagram of workflow here from source, CLE to annotated IR for CAPO**
 Consider the following toy example:
 ```
-#pragma def HIGHONE { //CLE-JSON with whole bunch of constraints }
+#pragma cle def HIGHONE { //CLE-JSON with whole bunch of constraints }
 #pragma cle HIGHONE
 int * secretvar = 0;
 ```